TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Unified Traffic Environment

 \subsection{Multi-Mode Mobility Demand Modeling}

-In our unified physical traffic environment, mobility demand serves as the interface between traveler behavior and subsystem dynamics.
-While transportation subsystems represent the supply side of urban mobility, demand specifies how travelers enter and interact with the shared physical traffic system across space and time.
-To construct behaviorally realistic demand dynamics, we generate urban origin--destination (OD) demand based on official household travel survey data released by local governments, which provide empirical priors on trip volumes and mode preferences.
-This design grounds demand generation in real-world travel behavior while embedding it directly into our unified traffic environment.
+Mobility demand links traveler behavior to subsystem dynamics, which specifies how travelers enter and interact with the shared physical traffic system across space and time \cite{xu2025mm,xu2026most}.
+We generate urban origin--destination (OD) demand from official government household travel surveys (\eg NYC Mobility Survey \cite{nyc_mobility_survey}), using empirical priors on trip volumes and mode preferences to ground demand in real-world behavior.

 We model aggregate inter-region demand using a gravity-based formulation~\cite{anderson2011gravity, zhao2024origin, piao2025agentsociety, bougie2025citysim}.
 Let $i$ and $j$ denote origin and destination regions.
-The demand between them is modeled as the product of the activity levels of the two regions and impeded by travel distance:
+The demand between them is modeled as the product of the activity levels of the two regions and is impeded by travel distance:

 where $Q_i$ and $Q_j$ denote regional activity intensities computed from population density and POI concentration, and $e_{ij}$ denotes the travel impedance (\ie free-flow travel time).